Walkden: Salford City Council elected representatives

+each have three councillors, all of whome represent either The Labour Party or The Labour and Co-operative Party.

 Geography

-Walkden is situated at the junction of the A6 Manchester to Chorley road, the A575 Worsley to Moses Gate, Farnworth road and the B5232.
-The M61 motorway passes to the north of the town.

-Culture and community
+Walkden has two main parks in the town, namely Blackleach Country Park and Parr Fold Park.
+Parr Fold Park is a Victorian park.

 Blackleach Country Park covers 50 hectares half-mile north of the town centre.
 The site is a designated local nature reserve.
 The reservoir was originally used by factories.

-The derelict and badly polluted site, next to a chemical waste tip, was crossed by a disused railway line.
+The formerly derelict and badly polluted site at Blackleach was next to a chemical waste tip, and was crossed by a disused railway line.
 It was reclaimed and restored after a community campaign.

+A one tonne glacial erratic limestone boulder can be found in Parr Fold Park, indicated by an information sign.
+It is thought the provenance of the rock is linked to formations in the Lake District or South West Scotland, having been transported South to Walkden by melting ice 18,000 years ago.

+Both of the parks have been recognised in the Green Flag Awards.

+A small, gated angling pond can be found next to the Walkden Town Centre car park and can only be accessed by members.
+The site regularly holds fishing matches.

 Landmarks

-The Ellesmere Centre had a clock-tower which is a replica of the Lady Bourke Clock which once stood by the NCB Offices in Bridgewater Road.
-It was taken down when the Tesco store was erected.
-The original clock was used to alert coal miners to the beginning or end of their shifts.
-The workers claimed that they could not hear the clock strike once at 1 o'clock to mark the end of dinnertime and the resumption of the working day, and it was altered to strike 13 times at 1.00pm, a tradition continued by the replica clock.
-The opening line of George Orwell's novel Nineteen Eighty-Four (1949), referring to the clocks striking thirteen, might have been inspired by his time in the area writing The Road to Wigan Pier (1937).
+Historical Monuments

 The Ellesmere Monument in St Paul's Churchyard was erected in 1868 to commemorate Harriet (d.
 1866), wife of the 1st Earl of Ellesmere.
 It was designed by T. G. Jackson, and inspired by the medieval Eleanor crosses.

 It originally stood at the junction of the A6, A575 and B5232 roads but was moved into the churchyard in 1968 to reduce traffic congestion.
 Statues of four angels on the monument were stolen.
 A project to restore the monument was completed in 2006.
 It was later rebuilt.

 Walkden Town Hall was demolished in 1999, to create extra car parking spaces for Walkden College.

+Parr Fold Park has a cenotaph memorial, which is the site of Walkden's annual war Remembrance Day services.
+There is also a memorial garden to remember dead service men and women.

+Ellesmere Centre

+The Ellesmere Centre had a clock-tower which is a replica of the Lady Bourke Clock which once stood by the NCB Offices in Bridgewater Road.
+It was taken down when the Tesco store was erected.
+The original clock was used to alert coal miners to the beginning or end of their shifts.

+The workers claimed that they could not hear the clock strike once at 1.00 pm to mark the end of dinnertime and the resumption of the working day, and it was altered to strike 13 times at 1.00 pm, a tradition continued by the replica clock.